SamJCKnox/P2_Reacher_Submission/Report.md

 ## Final learning Scores
-After all these implementations, the agent managed to achieve an average score across 30 consequtive episodes over all 20 arms after 231 episodes.
+After all these implementations, the agent managed to achieve an average score across 30 consequtive episodes over all 20 arms after 132 episodes.
+The plot below shows the average of all 20 arms over the last 100 episodes, hence the average from 132 to 231 inclusive are greater than 30.

 ![alt text](https://github.com/SamJCKnox/P2_Reacher_Submission/blob/master/ScoresDDPG.png)